mlochbaum/bqncrate/README.md

 ### Notes

 - BQNcrate is for finding out *how to do* things, not for finding out, for example, what a symbol means or what a system function does.
-Please use the [https://mlochbaum.github.io/BQN/doc/index.html](language documentation) for such purposes.
+Please use the [language documentation](https://mlochbaum.github.io/BQN/doc/) for such purposes.

 - The site may take some seconds to load due to the information being processed by the browser.
 Once ready, it does not require internet access any more.